moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/promises/http-request.md

     ```

 ## Promise terminology
+DM: good! put into a promises vocabulary file in the same dir structure as the others.
 Promises come with some quite specific terminology that it's worth getting clear about.

 First, a promise can be in one of three states: